Pachamama (film): Plot

 The two follow two men to the Great Inca.
 Naira agrees to tell about the message, but only if the Huaca is returned.
 The Great Inca, however, does not believe the story, thinking it was a lie from the Great Observer.
 Enraged, Tepulpai declares that the Great Inca be "thrown out of his stupid tray", but soon after, the "gods" arrive and attack, knocking the Great Inca to the ground.
-The "gods" are revealed to be thieves, and the children barely escape with the Huaca.
+The "gods" are revealed to be conquistadors, and the children barely escape with the Huaca.
 They manage to hide in an abandoned house, and Tepulpai fools the thieves with Kirkincho, an armadillo, while Naira runs back to the village with the Huaca.
 The thieves, however, find out that Tepulpai was not holding the real Huaca, and he and Kirkincho are sucked into a whirlpool.

 Tepulpai finds himself in an underground system and finds the blind Great Observer and his puma, who sees for him.
 The Great Observer gives him food and dries him off.
 He tells Tepulpai there is no way out of the labyrinth and helps him realize that the Great Condor's feather he owned was taken without permission.
 Under a blanket, he silently apologizes to the Great Condor for taking its feather.
 It forgives him, and the feather blows in the wind, leading him out of the labyrinth.

 The Great Condor flies past the children and gives them a ride back to the village, while Kirkincho and Naira's llama, Llamita, run back on their own.
 Naira soon discovers that the Great Condor was shot by one of the thieves' guns, and they receive a rough landing.
 Tepulpai holds the now broken Huaca, and finds the Great Condor, who is revealed to be the Shaman.
 The men in metal soon arrive, and attempt to steal the Huaca.
 The Huaca breaks, and the crops are destroyed by an explosion.
 Tepulpai finds that Walumama has joined the ancestors and discovers seeds hidden in the Huaca.
 He offers them to Pachamama, and while it rains, everyone dances to the music.